JLPLabs/ASCON-PRFS/README.rst

 Demonstration of creating 8 byte tags using ASCON Psuedo-Random Function Short

-Note that the ASCON PRF "short" form means the input message to tag is <= 16 bytes and the tag is also <= 16 bytes.
+Note that the ASCON PRF "short" form means:

+* length of input <= 16 bytes
+* length of tag <= 16 bytes.

 ::